PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: PyNET-Q Q

 \subsubsection{Level 1 training}

-Level 1 of the proposed model is trained with $2\times$ downscaled images.
-We train level 1 from scratch without any distillation.
-Let ${I}^{(1)}_{S}$ and ${I}^{(1)}_{GT}$ denote the demosaiced image (output of level 1) and the downscaled ground truth image, respectively.
-Then, level 1 training minimizes the loss of original PyNET model \cite{pynet}, which is given by
+Level~1 of the proposed model is trained with $2\times$ downscaled images, without any distillation.
+This is because level~1 training already provides a sufficient initialization for level~0 training due to the $2\times$ downscaled images.
+Let $I^{(1)}_S$ and $I^{(1)}_{GT}$ represent the demosaiced image (output of level~1) and the downscaled ground truth image, respectively.
+Then, level~1 training minimizes the original PyNET model~\cite{pynet} loss, given by